Bounty Hunter Tracker IV Information & Details:

 Popular Bounty Hunter Tracker IV Accessories:

 Below are some common Bounty Hunter Tracker IV accessories that assist with metal detecting.
 Accessories are important because they are about making metal detecting more efficient.
 Pinpointers are great for finding targets quickly while having different coil sizes allows you to hunt in certain areas that you otherwise could not.

 Bounty Hunter Metal Detector Headphones

 While headphones are not necessary for the Bounty Hunter Tracker IV they do assist with acquiring targets because they reduce outside noise allowing you to hear targets better.
+They also make your metal detecting a little more discreet because the sounds of the metal detector won’t be heard by others.
 Also, they improve the battery life of the metal detector.
-If you are interested in buying headphones, click here for
+For more information, check out the Bounty Hunter Metal Detector Headphones!

 Bounty Hunter Pin Pointer

 A pin pointer is important because it helps you find the target once you have found it with your metal detector.
 If you are at the park or a relatives old property you don’t want to dig giant holes to dig up at that old silver quarter.
 The pin pointer lets you know if you are close to a target by beeping when you place it next to the metal object.
 Would you rather use a small handhold pinpointer to know if you have dug up the target or grab your detector everytime and scan a

 clump of dirt.
 Check here for the lowest price on Bounty Hunter Pinpointer.
 Additionally, if you want a water resistant and more rugid pin pointer check out the Garrett pro-pointer.